Muppet*Vision 3D first

 Walt Disney applies for a trademark for "Mickey Mouse" for use in motion pictures.

-Kevin McDonald, the voice of Pleakley in Disney's 2002 Lilo & Stitch (as well as Lilo & Stitch: The Series) is born Montreal, Canada.
-McDonald also appeared in the 2005 live-action Sky High, as Mr. Medulla.
-(Comedy fans may remember him as a member of the Canadian troupe - Kids In The Hall.)
+Kevin McDonald, the voice of Pleakley in Disney's 2002 Lilo & Stitch is born Montreal, Quebec, Canada.
+He revived Pleakley for Lilo & Stitch: The Series and Lilo & Stitch 2: Stitch Has a Glitch.
+McDonald also appeared in the 2005 live-action Sky High as Mr. Medulla and provided voices for Fish Hooks, Phineas and Ferb, and Amphibia.
+(Comedy fans will remember him as a member of the Canadian troupe - Kids In The Hall.)

 The Disney barbershop harmony group, The Dapper Dans appear on The